HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - Deployment Environment Grade: The compute node cluster that successfully performed the "Deployment Environment Examination" function will display the latest examination grade.

-- Cluster Operation: If the cluster is added by the "Cluster Deployment" function on the current management platform, the [Deployment Topology] button will be displayed in the cluster operation bar.
-Click to view the component topology framework of the deployed cluster; if the cluster mode is "Master/Slave Node", the operation column will display the [Rebuilding] or [Switch] button according to whether the current high availability rebuilding environment of the cluster meets the switching conditions.
+- Cluster Operation: If the cluster is added by the "Cluster Deployment" function on the current management platform, the \[Deployment Topology] button will be displayed in the cluster operation bar.
+Click to view the component topology framework of the deployed cluster; if the cluster mode is "Master/Slave Node", the operation column will display the \[Rebuilding] or \[Switch] button according to whether the current high availability rebuilding environment of the cluster meets the switching conditions.

-- Buttons of [Switch the active center], [Remove the IDC], [Repair the IDC] can be seen in the cluster with DR mode enabled and conditions satisfied.
-You can refer to the [Distributed Transactional Database HotDB Server - V2.5.5 [Visualization of Cross-IDC DR Switching] Function Manual](file:////Users/anita/Desktop/最新英文版/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.5%20%5bVisualization%20of%20Cross-IDC%20DR%20Switching%5d%20Function%20Manual.docx).
+- Buttons of \[Switch the active center], \[Remove the IDC], \[Repair the IDC] can be seen in the cluster with DR mode enabled and conditions satisfied.
+You can refer to the [Visual IDC](visual-idc.md) document.

 ![](assets/hotdb-management/image16.png)

 **Function button description:**

 - Deploy Cluster: Deploy a complete set of compute node clusters from 0.
-For details, please refer to the *Distributed Transactional Database HotDB Server [Installation and Deployment] Function Manual.*
+For details, please refer to the [Install And Deploy](install-and-deploy.md) document.

 - Add Cluster: Manually add compute node cluster (the compute node has been deployed offline) information of HotDB Management